chriswhite/Unreal/readme.txt

 Implements a basic compute shader using normal blueprints, render targets and materials.

-This provides an easy way to develop and run compute shaders without any plugins or C++.
+This provides an easy way to develop and run compute shaders without any plugins or C++

 The included example application locates the brightest pixel in a texture.